tstack/lnav/docs/source/ui.rst

 :ref:`table_lnav_user_notifications` table.

-Below the top status bar is the breadcrumb bar that displays the semantic location of the top line in the main view.
+Below the top status bar is the breadcrumb bar that displays the semantic location of the focused line in the main view.
 For example, within a pretty-printed JSON document, it will show the path to property at the top of the view.
 The actual content of the bar depends on the current view and will be updated as you navigate around the main view.
 The bar can also be